lambdabaa/dav/README.md

 #### dav.createAccount(options)

-Perform an initial download of a caldav account's data.
+Perform an initial download of a caldav or carddav account's data.
 Returns a [Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) which will be fulfilled with a [dav.Account](https://github.com/gaye/dav/blob/master/lib/model/account.js) object.

 ```
 Options:

+  (String) accountType - one of 'caldav' or 'carddav'.
+Defaults to 'caldav'.
   (Array.<Object>) filters - list of caldav filters to send with request.
   (Object) sandbox - optional request sandbox.
   (String) server - some url for server (needn't be base url).